President ARY Digital Network Salman Iqbal to be honored with Sitara-e-Imtiaz on Pakistan Day

-KARACHI: President and CEO ARY Digital Network Mr Salman Iqbal will be honored with Sitara-e-Imitaz- prestigious civilian award of Pakistan- on Pakistan Day, March 23, 2022.
+KARACHI: President and CEO ARY Digital Network Mr Salman Iqbal will be honored with Sitara-e-Imitaz- one of the highest civilian awards of the country- on Pakistan Day, March 23, 2022.

 Mr Salman Iqbal, who owns Pakistan Super League (PSL) franchise Karachi Kings will receive the honour for his services for cricket.